- About Us

 President, Growth, Innovation and Digital

-Art Peck has been named the president of Growth, Innovation and Digital, effective in the beginning of fiscal year 2013.
-In this role, Art will provide Gap Inc.’s portfolio of brands with world-class digital capabilities and expertise, building upon the company’s leadership position in e-commerce.
-He will also guide the growth of the Athleta, Piperlime and INTERMIX brands.
+Art Peck is the president of Growth, Innovation and Digital.
+In this role, Art provides Gap Inc.’s portfolio of brands with world-class digital capabilities and expertise.
+He also guides the growth of the Athleta, Piperlime and Intermix brands.

 In addition, Art served as executive vice president of Strategy & Operations.
 During this time, he played an integral role in the acquisition of Athleta.
 Art is a trustee on the board of Gap Foundation.